Learn About Civic Engagement on National Voter Registration Day!

 Did you know, according to U.S. Census data from 2020, as many as 1 in 4 eligible Americans aren’t registered to vote.
 Don’t wait — register to vote this September!

-For adults and teens over the age of 18, explore this County Boards of Election Map for contact information and local enrollment statistics.
+For adults and teens over the age of 18, explore this County Boards of Election Roster for contact information and local enrollment statistics in your county.
 And visit the New York State Voting Information webpage to review required voter qualifications, how and when to register, and to download your own Voter Registration Form.

 Jump to article sections: